d05ob/.dotfiles/README.md

 # 🛠️ My Dotfiles Setup

-A curated and minimal dotfiles setup tailored for a suckless-inspired Linux environment with Neovim as the primary code editor.
+A curated and minimal dotfiles setup tailored for a suckless-inspired Linux environment.

 ---